Atlanta, Georgia, is home to a historically black college and university (HBCU): Spelman College.

 Despite being test-optional, the majority of applicants have chosen to submit their test scores.

 It’s a good idea to include your SAT or ACT score when applying to Spelman College even if you can keep it to yourself.

-The majority of students at Spelman College are African-Americans.
-As a matter of fact, up to 98.8% of its population are black students.
+Spelman College is a private historically black (HBCU) women’s college.
+As a matter of fact, up to 98.8% of its population are African-American students.
 Still, any female student of any racial or ethnic background is free to apply to Spelman College.
-Some HBCUs these days have more white students than blacks.

 Still, it’s important to note that the school is not the most diverse HBCU on the face of the planet.
 Many others have an impressively diverse pool of students race- or ethnicity-wise.